 Huntington ,a New Urbanism housing development in the Denbigh section of Newport News, is moving forward, though a bit behind schedule.
 Huntington has an Independence Boulevard entrance off the 900 block of Denbigh Boulevard in Newport News.

 Newport News-based Westmoreland Corp. started the first phase of the development, in a wooded area north of Denbigh Boulevard and just east of Colony Pines, which the company also developed.
-Builders will include HH Hunt and Quality Homes of Currituck, N.C. and Wayne Harbin Builder.
+The plan eventually is to connect Independence with Richneck Road and to connect Huntington to the adjacent Colony Pines neighborhood, but development will take several years.

 A mixture of single-family homes, condos and apartments are planned, in the New Urbanism-style similar to Port Warwick.